adityakalra581/Data-Science/Deep Learning/Convolutional-Neural-Networks/Neural-Style-Transfer/README.md

 ![](images/cnn-architecture.png)

-This project requires slightly different approach with the Networks.
+- This project requires slightly different approach with the Networks.
-As there is no need for classification in this problem statement.
+- As there is no need for classification in this problem statement.

 2. VGG Net :
+- Following the original NST paper, we will use the VGG network.
+- Specifically, we'll use VGG-19, a 19-layer version of the VGG network.
+- This model has already been trained on the very large ImageNet database, and thus has learned to recognize a variety of low level features (at the shallower layers) and high level features (at the deeper layers).

 3. Tensorflow :